 Resources for Employees

-Iowa State University offers you this program as one of its employee benefits.
+Iowa State University offers the Employee Assistance Program (EAP) as one of its employee benefits.
 The EAP gives you timely and free access to confidential, professional services when you are facing a personal problem.
 The goal is to help you find solutions before the problem affects your health or job performance.
 Iowa State works with Employee and Family Resources to provide you these services.

 Informal Resolution Options